kubernetes/sig-release/release-team/role-handbooks/release-signal/README.md

 See [Judging State of Testgrid dashboards](#judging-state-of-testgrid-dashboards) for the actual Go/No-Go signal for the release cut.

+To handling a flake/failure, it can be roughly spilted to 5 steps:

+1. Created: when we find the flake/failure, we create an issue and add it to the CI Signal board.
+2. Noticed the owner: we should notice relevant SIGs/owners in the issue and slack channels, including #release-ci-signal
+   * the CI/Job owner SIG and test owner SIG, and sometimes the root cause may be another SIG.
+   * Check if the test code was changed recently and find the PR related, and tag the PR author and reviewers/approvers in the issue or slack thread.
+3. Assigned: it means that someone is starting working on the issue.
+4. Work in progress: a PR is open for the issue and PR has updates.
+5. Fixed.

 ## Judging State of Testgrid dashboards